sait-wbdv/fall-2021/src/courses/cpnt260/day06.md

 ---
 layout: layouts/day.njk
-title: CPNT 260 Day 6
+title: CPNT 260 Day 6 - Progressive Enhancement and Creative Designs
-description: Progressive enhancement and creative designs
+description: We will learn how to use feature queries to provide maximum browser support for different layouts.
+Along with this, we will continue learning about CSS Grid and look at how it can be used with Flexbox.
 date: 2021-09-24
 ---